 In January 2015, we acquired a controlling interest in San Antonio Center, a 376,000 square foot shopping center in Mountain View, California based on a total value of \$62.2 million.
 Our effective interest approximates 80% and was funded by the assumption of our share of \$18.7 million of mortgage debt, 58,000 downREIT operating partnership units, and \$27 million of cash.
 A portion of the land is controlled under a long-term ground lease.
-Net assets acquired were preliminarily allocated to operating real estate, other assets for "above market leases" and a ground lease where we are the lessee, and other liabilities for "below market leases."
-Additionally, approximately \$16 million was preliminarily allocated to noncontrolling interests.
-The purchase price allocation will be finalized after our valuation studies are complete.
-We incurred \$1.8 million of acquisition costs, of which \$1.1 million were incurred in 2015 and included in "general and administrative expense" for the three months ended March 31, 2015 on the consolidated statements of comprehensive income.
+Approximately \$8.1 million of assets acquired were allocated to lease intangibles and included within other assets.
+Approximately \$19.1 million was allocated to lease intangibles primarily related to "below market leases," and is included within other liabilities.
+Additionally, \$16.3 million was allocated to noncontrolling interests.
+We incurred \$1.8 million of acquisition costs, of which \$1.1 million were incurred in 2015 and included in "general and administrative expense" for the six months ended June 30, 2015 on the consolidated statements of comprehensive income.